dedis/cothority/blscosi/blscosi/README.md

 ## Further Information

 For more details, e.g., to learn how you can run your own CoSi server or cothority, see the [wiki](../../conode/README.md).
-The same applies to blsFtCosi.
+The same applies to blscosi.